marked-gil/goodwill-events/README.md

         * List all selected seats on the screen
         * Allow de-selection of the seat

-* User Story: **Submission of Selected Seats for a Particular Event**
+* User Story: **Submission of Selected Seats for an Event**
     > As a user, I can submit the selected seat/s so that I can ensure that it is reserved.

     * ACCEPTANCE CRITERIA:
         * GIVEN the signed-in user has selected a seat/s, WHEN I click on the ‘reserve’ button THEN the seats are saved to the database and reserved.
     * TASKS:
         * Add a ‘reserve’ button to proceed with the reservation
-        * Save selected seats in database
+        * Save selected seats in the database
-        * Display a flash message on the seating page when a seat is successfully reserved
+        * Display a flash message on the seating (seat reservation) page when a seat is successfully reserved

-* User Story: **Cancellation of Reserved Seats for an Event**
+* User Story: **Cancel and/or Update Reserved Seats**
-    > As a user, I can cancel my reserved seats so that other users can reserve the seats.
+    > As a user, I can cancel and/or update my reserved seats so that other users can reserve the seats or I can conveniently change my preference.

     * ACCEPTANCE CRITERIA:
         * GIVEN the signed-in user has selected a seat/s, WHEN I click on the ‘cancel’ button THEN the selected seat/s are de-selected on the map.